-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 61, its blood counts coverage policy, effective January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 61, the National Coverage Determination governing Medicare blood count coverage, effective January 9, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table